What to do with this activity?

 Let your child watch this youtube video called "How chocolate is made" by SNA Kids.
 It's just under 5 minutes long and shows the whole process from picking a pod off the tree to making a crude chocolate bar.
 The chocolate bars we get in our local shop are simply a posher version.

 Even though chocolate was first discovered in Central and South America, nowadays about about two thirds of our cacoa beans come from West Africa.
-Find out more about chocolate from History for kids here.
+Find out more about the history of chocolate in this video from TEDEd.

 Talking and listening helps your child build their language and thinking skills – this is a great foundation for them to learn more.
 Asking questions, finding out answers and looking up words together will help build your child’s vocabulary and knowledge of the world around them.